Azure/toketi-iothubreact/README.md

 Note that the library will automatically use these exact environment variables, unless overridden in your configuration file (all the default settings are stored in [reference.conf](src/main/resources/reference.conf)).

+Although using a configuration file is the preferred approach, it's also possible to inject a different configuration at runtime, providing an object implementing the `IConfiguration` interface.

 The logging level can be managed overriding Akka configuration, for example: